Cement-based grout is the most common type of grout and the least expensive, but needs to be sealed after installation to prevent staining.

 There are dozens of grout manufacturers, each with their own collections of 30+ colors.

-Cementitious grout comes in Sanded and Non-sanded varieties and is a powder mixed with water during installation.
+Cementitious grout comes in basic Sanded and Non-sanded varieties, or in a higher quality premium variety, and is a powder mixed with water during installation.

 + Color Selection: Cement-based grouts are the most common type of grout, and as such have the widest color selection.

 + Easy to Install, Easy to Clean Up: After installation, all you need is a wet cloth or, at worst, some light scrubbing to remove grout residue from your tiles.

 + Inexpensive: Per unit, cement-based grout is the cheapest grout on the market.